exakat/exakat/docs/Rules.rst

 * Make the class only use its own resources
 * Split the class in autonomous classes
-* Add local property definitions to make the class independant
+* Add local property definitions to make the class independent

 +-------------+------------------------------------+
 | Short name  | Classes/DependantAbstractClass     |